DeMarkAnalytics/exercises/prescreen/IntroTest.md

+# Prescreen test

+## API Design
 1. **What are the key principles of REST?
 How do they affect your approach to API design?**

-1. **How would you design a RESTful API for a complex entity that has several relationships with other entities?**
+1. **How would you design a RESTful API for a complex entity that has several relationships with other entities?** for example:
-    1. Stock Market Tickers: Each ticker can be represented as a unique resource.
+    - Stock Market Tickers: Each ticker can be represented as a unique resource.
-    1. Companies: Similar to tickers, each company is a unique resource.
+    - Companies: Similar to tickers, each company is a unique resource.
-    1. Company-Ticker Relationship: Each company can have multiple tickers (for example, on different stock exchanges).
-The relationsh ip can be modeled as follows:
+    - Company-Ticker Relationship: Each company can have multiple tickers (for example, on different stock exchanges).
+The relationsh ip c- modeled as follows:
-    1. Exchanges: Each exchange can be represented as a unique resource.
+    - Exchanges: Each exchange can be represented as a unique resource.
-    1. Exchange-Company Relationship: Each exchange can list multiple companies.
+    - Exchange-Company Relationship: Each exchange can list multiple companies.
-    1. Indexes: Each index is a unique resource.
+    - Indexes: Each index is a unique resource.
-    1. Index-Company Relationship: Each index can comprise multiple companies.
+    - Index-Company Relationship: Each index can comprise multiple companies.
-    1. Portfolios: Each portfolio is a unique resource.
+    - Portfolios: Each portfolio is a unique resource.
-    1. Portfolio-Ticker Relationship: Each portfolio can have multiple tickers.
+    - Portfolio-Ticker Relationship: Each portfolio can have multiple tickers.

 1. **How would you handle versioning in a RESTful API design?
 Can you discuss the pros and cons of different strategies?**